Todayâ€™s homeowners are building wealth like few times in history.

 But the borrower can have say in the matter.
 If you know of a PMI provider that offers a certain benefit, donâ€™t be afraid to ask for it.

-The small request could end up making a big difference later on.Click to see today's rates (Mar 28th, 2017)
+The small request could end up making a big difference later on.Click to see your low-downpayment loan eligibility (Apr 30th, 2017)

 The same reasoning that applies to private mortgage insurance goes for non-private, or government-sponsored mortgage insurance.